-- Contact you in in order to produce a case study with respect to the Core Standards as described above. - Contact you asking if you would like to be included in Time to Change Wales' programme wide evaluation.
+- Contact you in in order to produce a case study with respect to the Core Standards as described above. - Contact you following the 12 month completion of your Action Plan requesting you complete an evaluation form that will collect data. - Contact you asking if you would like to be included in Time to Change Wales' programme wide evaluation.